sd-pocket-gophers-2017/swappaws/README.md

 > Creating a level of trust was intrinsic in allowing a loved pet in a stranger's care, so we felt it was important to be able to review the experience and crowd source ratings.

 ### Neighborhood Service
-> To differentiate our app, we decided to embark on a community friendly app that allowed pet owners to trade services by accumulating tokens that could be traded on a per service request basis.
+> To differentiate our app, our client decided to create on a community friendly app that allowed pet owners to trade services by accumulating tokens that could be traded on a per service request basis.
 That way a token could easily be traded to the person providing the pet service.
 By default a user has three tokens to start with, however if a user doesn't have any tokens, these may be purchased.